 The famous Great Pyramid of Khufu is by far the biggest, tallest, and most intact pyramid in Egypt.
 After its construction, it became one of the “Seven Wonders of the Ancient World”, and today, it is the only one of them remaining.
 For a period of 4300 years, the pyramid was also the tallest building on earth, until the French built the Eiffel Tower in 1889.

 Khufu’s Pyramid is built entirely of limestone and is considered an architectural masterpiece.
 It contains around 1,300,000 blocks ranging in weight from 2.5 tons to 15 tons.
 Its square base covers 13 acres, and its sides measure about 230m (755ft).
 Its four sides face the four cardinal points precisely and it has an angle of 52 degrees.
 The original height of the pyramid was 146.5m (488ft), but today it is only 137m (455ft) high.
-Tthe 9m (33ft) that is missing is due to the theft of the fine quality limestone covering, or casing stones, by the Ottoman Turks in the 15 Century A.D, to build houses and Mosques in Cairo.
+The 9m (33ft) that is missing is due to the theft of the fine quality limestone covering, or casing stones, by the Ottoman Turks in the 15th century A.D, to build houses and mosques in Cairo.

 Please Note: If you attempt to go inside the pyramid, you will have to bend down all the way till you reach the burial chamber!

-From the main entrance of the pyramid there is a long narrow corridor with low roof that descends for more than 100m (330ft), which takes you to a chamber, located about 24m (79ft) below ground level, which is an unfinished burial chamber with very little fresh air inside, and is inaccessible today.
+From the main entrance of the pyramid, there is a long narrow corridor with a low roof that descends for more than 100m (330ft), which takes you to a chamber, located about 24m (79ft) below ground level, which is an unfinished burial chamber with very little fresh air inside and is inaccessible today.

 Almost 20m (66ft) from that descending corridor there is another corridor connected to it, which takes you up into the heart of the pyramid.
 This ascending corridor reaches one of the great parts of the Great Pyramid, the "Grand Gallery"!
 This large, long, rectangular hall is 49m (161ft) long and 15m (49ft) high, with a long tunnel at the bottom that takes you the 2nd chamber, which is famously known as the "Queen's Chamber".
 It actually has nothing to do with a queen and was given this name by the early Arabs, who went inside the pyramids and gave it its name.
 It is commonly believed that it served as a magazine, or a storeroom, inside the pyramid.